The Student Right-to-Know Act

 Drug and Alcohol Abuse Policy and Prevention Plan

 The Drug Free Schools and Committees Act Amendments of 1989 requires institutions who participate in federal student aid programs to provide information to its students, faculty, and employees to prevent drug and alcohol abuse.
-Information about programming opportunities, assistance programs available to students and employees with suspected drug or alcohol problems, and the possible repercussions of violating state and institutional drug and alcohol policies is available in the STI Student Catalog/Handbook and through STI email notifications.
+Information about programming opportunities, assistance programs available to students and employees with suspected drug or alcohol problems, and the possible repercussions of violating state and institutional drug and alcohol policies is available in the Southeast Tech Student Catalog/Handbook and through Southeast Tech email notifications.